-Solar panels are installed on all four of the academies (although the meter at Enfield Heights Academy required updating), which reduces the requirements for electricity from the National Grid.
-Across the Trust an array of over 900 solar panels are installed, delivering over 400KWpeak.
-This helps to reduce carbon emissions by 84 tonnes per year.
-The Trust has started a review of lighting throughout the Trust estate to evaluate the cost-efficiency of replacing older lighting with modern energy-efficient LED-based solutions as well as looking at other area's of energy efficiencies to mitigate against the anticipated cost increases.in the coming year.
+Solar panels are installed on all four of the academies and the array at our Secondary School Heron Hall was increased during 2023. which reduces the requirements for electricity from the National Grid.
+Across the Trust an array of over 1,519 solar panels are installed, delivering over 450KWpeak.
+This helps to reduce carbon emissions by 91 tonnes per year.
+The Trust has also installed modern energy efficient LED lighting at Heron Hall and continues to review other areas of energy efficiencies to mitigate against the higher energy prices.